ahadb/joy-of-javascript/README.md

 # The Joy of JavaScript

-This premise of this repository is simply for people who are looking for a good resource to get up to speed quickly with modern day JavaScript.
-It's in the beginning stages at this point, but with alot of work it should emerge as a great reference for people to learn and be inspired.
+This premise of this repository is simply for budding developers who are looking for a good resource to get up to speed *quickly with modern day JavaScript and have a working knowledge of market and industry standards.
+It's in the beginning stages at this point, but with alot of work it should emerge as a great reference for people to learn and be inspired by.
 There will also be a useful section where we can learn by example, which is the best way to actually learn a new language (depending on your learning style) as well as a signal section where you can keep up-to-date with the language from the vibrant community.

+Best part is that this side project will keep on growing as the language evolves and programmers from all walks start taking JavaScript more seriously.
+For the newbie this is a great language to start learning how to program as your can start doing cool stuff relatively quickly as your work unfolds in front of your eyes.

 # Table of Contents